On Air Now

 Putting it simply, after composers like Wagner and Mahler expanded their sounds with huge orchestral forces and rich, layered sounds, the composers of the Second Viennese School stripped things right back.
 And that included the way that music was composed.
 No more would composers be slaves to harmony and melody, to tunes and emotion like their counterparts in the First Viennese School, Haydn, Mozart, Beethoven and Schubert.

-Arnold Schoenberg (pictured above) was the key figure in establishing that completely new way of composing.
+Arnold Schoenberg (pictured above, centre) was the key figure in establishing that completely new way of composing.
 Although he started out writing mostly tonal music (using conventional harmony and melody like his romantic peers), he went on to develop the 12-tone method.
 But first, let's hear just how romantic a composer he was when he first started.
 Here's his tone poem 'Verklärte Nacht' from 1899, early on his career:

 And now, compare that with something he wrote in 1928, the Variations for Orchestra: